eyecatchup/GWT_IndexStatus-php/README.md

 #### (Explict) Authentication via `login()`

 Alternatively, you can use the `login()` method to authenticate your requests.
 This is also handy if you want to request data for another account than defined in the interface.
 For an example, please see the php file example4.php.

+NOTE: The script will NOT work, if you have two-step-verification enabled. _(If you don't know what that is, just forget about this note. ;-))_

+## Usage - Examples

 ### Example 1 - `getDataByDomain()`